If you’re thinking refinance rates are not attractive anymore, think again.

 Refinancing isn’t free.
-Approach the decision to refinance as an investment, as something you’re paying for, to make sure you’re getting back more than you put into it.
 “A lot of people don’t realize that you have to pay upfront money to get monthly cost savings,” Seagraves says.

 Closing costs: Every time you refinance, you’ll pay closing costs that typically range from 3% to 6% of the loan amount.
 And just like with your interest rate, these fees vary by lender.
 “Pay attention to closing costs that the lender controls,” says Matthew Garland, division manager with the Garland Mortgage Group and co-host of the Rants & Gems real estate podcast.
 The main fees the lender sets are origination fees and discount points found in section A of your Loan Estimate.

 Break-even point: Once you know how much less interest you’re paying each month, then you can calculate your break-even point.
 If you’re saving $200 a month in interest and have $15,000 in closing costs, it will take you 75 months, or just over six years, to break even.
 Once you know your break-even point, then it’s easier to determine if you plan on keeping your home long enough to justify the cost of a refinance.

 Be sure to factor in the closing costs when deciding on a refinance, and remember, even a “no-cost” refinance has a cost.

 2. Will the refinance help you achieve your financial goals?

 When you’re thinking about refinancing, take a step back to reassess your broader goals for your life and your finances.
 Whether or not a refinance makes sense for you depends on what you’re trying to accomplish.
 Here are some common refinance goals, and how to consider whether they make sense for you: